Halima1872/P2P_VideoChatApp/README.md

 * Clone the repository: git clone https://github.com/Halima1872/P2P_VideoChatApp.git

 * Server Setup:
-   * Install Dependencies : npm init
+   * Install Dependencies : npm install
    * Create a .env file
    * Create a MongoDB account at (https://www.mongodb.com/), establish a Cluster, and generate the MongoDB URI.
 Paste the generated MongoDB URI into the .env file:
       * MONGO = "YOUR MONGO URI HERE"